-If you’re looking for a little fresh air or adventure while you are visiting Otavalo, Ecuador, then look no further than Laguna Cuicocha.
+If you’re looking for a little fresh air or adventure while you are visiting Otavalo, Ecuador, then look no further than Laguna Cuicocha, also known as Cuicocha Lake in English.

-This little day hike is probably one of Ecuador’s best kept secrets, since almost no one seems to do the hike around.
+This little day hike in the north is probably one of Ecuador’s best-kept secrets since almost no one seems to do the hike around the entirety.
 We only saw two or three other couples hiking the day we were there.

 Laguna Cuicocha — which translates as the guinea pig lake — sits about an hour’s drive northwest of Otavalo, and is a large caldera lake nearly two miles across.